envico801/javascript-interview-questions/README.md

 178. ### What is a freeze method

      The **freeze()** method is used to freeze an object.
-Freezing an object does not allow adding new properties to an object,prevents from removing and prevents changing the enumerability, configurability, or writability of existing properties. i.e, It returns the passed object and does not create a frozen copy.
+Freezing an object does not allow adding new properties to an object, prevents removing, and prevents changing the enumerability, configurability, or writability of existing properties. i.e. It returns the passed object and does not create a frozen copy.

      ```javascript
      const obj = {